Stephen A. Zeff: Life and work

-Zeff was born in Chicago, IL, where his father ran a small industrial advertising agency.
+Zeff was born in Chicago, Illinois, where his father ran a small industrial advertising agency.
 After his graduation from Highland Park High School in 1951, he went to the University of Colorado Boulder, where he obtained his BS in 1955 with a major in accountancy and his MA in 1957.
-He then moved to the University of Michigan, where he received his MBA in 1960 and his PhD in 1962.
-Recently he received an honorary doctorate in Economics from the Turku School of Economics and Business Administration, in Finland.
+He then moved to the University of Michigan, where he received his Master of Business Administration in 1960 and his PhD in 1962.
+Recently he received an honorary doctorate in economics from the Turku School of Economics and Business Administration, in Finland.

 During his undergraduate years, Zeff worked as an editor for the Colorado Daily, the student newspaper.
 He became the newspaper's managing editor in his senior year.
-In 1955 he became an instructor at the University of Colorado, Boulder.
+In 1955 he became an instructor at the University of Colorado Boulder.
 At the University of Michigan, he taught accounting courses, was assistant of Herb Miller revisioning accounting books, and was research assistant at its Bureau of Industrial Relations.
-After his graduation in 1961, he was appointed Assistant Professor at Tulane University, and Associate Professor in 1963 and Professor of Accounting in 1966.
+After his graduation in 1961, he was appointed assistant professor at Tulane University, and associate professor in 1963 and professor of accounting in 1966.
 In 1978 he moved to Rice University, where he is Herbert S. Autrey Professor of Accounting since 1979.

 Over the years Zeff has been a visiting professor at the University of California at Berkeley, University of Chicago, Harvard Business School, Northwestern University, and the University of Texas at Austin.
 He has also been outside the United States in universities in Mexico, Australia, New Zealand, and the Netherlands.